Three dimensional black bounces in $f(R)$ gravity: BBs in 2+1 dimensions

 As we can see, this solution features a scalar field that is always phantom.

 We can still invert the scalar field $\phi(r)$ and thereby obtain an analytic expression for the potential $V(\phi)$, which is given by

 As for the electromagnetic sector, it is not possible to write an analytic form for $L(F)$.
-Nevertheless, we can discuss it further using Figure~\ref{fig:LF_model4}.
+Nevertheless, we can discuss it further using Fig.~\ref{fig:LF_model4}.
 We see that the electromagnetic scalar $F(r)$ has several extrema, and each extremum implies a change in the behavior of the Lagrangian $L(F)$, as can also be seen in the figure.
 Thus, both in the behavior of $V(\phi)$ and of $L(F)$, we see that the matter sector requires several nonlinearities to sustain this BB solution.
+The nonlinearity of the electromagnetic sector can also be expressed through the Lagrangian $L(P)$, which is given by